 Now, nearly three years since her diagnosis, Sue is cancer-free and continuing maintenance treatment with an oral chemotherapy.
 Most recently, she was excited to resume volunteering at Danbury Hospital.

-Sue said her diagnosis was shocking because she didn’t have known risk factors for ovarian cancer, and her main symptom was a “twinge” in her lower left abdomen that she felt only about once per day; she thought she just pulled a muscle.
-But when the feeling persisted for more than a month, she got it checked out, even though it was not debilitating or interfering with any of her normal activities.
+Sue said her diagnosis was shocking because she did not have known risk factors for ovarian cancer and did not have worrisome symptoms.
+She only felt what she called a “twinge” in her lower left abdomen about once per day that she thought was a pulled muscle.
+Sue decided to see her doctor when the feeling persisted for about a month, even though it was not debilitating or interfering with any of her normal activities.

-“I think it’s common for women to get to 60 years old and think, ‘I don’t need to continue routine wellness exams or screenings.
-I made it this long without any issues, and I’m going to continue to be fine.’
-It’s important not to let your protective health down,” said Sue.
+“I think it is common for women to get to 60-years old and think, ‘I do not need to continue routine wellness exams or screenings.
+I made it this long without any issues, and I am going to continue to be fine.’
+It is important not to let your protective health down,” said Sue.

 Ovarian cancer causes more deaths than any other gynecologic cancer mainly because symptoms are similar to common health concerns such as constipation, and they usually occur when the disease has already advanced.
-Further, unlike mammography for breast cancer or colonoscopy for colorectal cancer, there’s currently a lack of reliable screenings and early detection tests for ovarian cancer.
+Further, there is currently a lack of reliable screenings and early detection tests for ovarian cancer, unlike mammography for breast cancer or colonoscopy for colorectal cancer.
+That is why researchers at Nuvance Health are studying ways to develop a screening test for ovarian cancer.

 What are the symptoms of ovarian cancer?

 Common ovarian cancer symptoms include:

 - Back pain